An invariant of link cobordisms from symplectic Khovanov homology: Floer cohomology and singular symplectic fibrations

 The above is written out in full detail, since, in particular, the differentials in the Floer cochain complexes $CF(L,L^\prime,J_t)$ depend on the choice of almost complex structure.
 When one changes this, an argument using continuation maps gives a chain homotopy equivalence to the new cochain complex which is canonical up to chain homotopy.
 Similarly, compactly supported Hamiltonian symplectomorphisms of either $L$ or $L^\prime$ induce canonical chain homotopy classes of chain homotopy equivalences.
 Lemma~\ref{lemma:isotopyoffibrations} (below) can be viewed as a generalisation of both of these results in the setting of exact Lagrangian submanifolds of exact symplectic manifolds.

 \begin{definition} The \emph{relative invariant} $\Phi_0^{rel}((E,\pi),(Q,\rho,R),J)$ is defined to be the map induced on Floer cohomology by $C\Phi_0^{rel}((E,\pi),(Q,\rho,R),J)$.
 Under the assumption that the $Q$ is spin in any fibre, one can also orient the moduli spaces and perform the count of sections with signs (see \cite{seidel:book}).
 This allows the use of $\mathbb{Z}$ coefficients.
-Alternatively one must restrict to characteristic 2. \end{definition}
+Alternatively, one can instead use $\frac{\mathbb{Z}}{2\mathbb{Z}}$--coefficients. \end{definition}

 \begin{remark} The convention of signs and arrangement of $Q_e^0,Q_e^1$ differs by a $180^\circ$ rotation from that in \cite{seidel:les}. \end{remark}

 \begin{remark} There is a Poincar\'e duality arising from trivial fibrations over an infinite strip with both ends in $I^-$ (or both in $I^+$).
 Composition with this (see gluing below) allows us to swap ends back and forth between $I^+$ and $I^-$ or also to view the relative invariant as the element induced in cohomology by: